N.O.R.E.

 'Holiday Jumpoff II' uplifts Noreaga as one-half of Capone-N-Noreaga and highlights his solo career with exclusive remixes.

-The first disc contains the illicit 'Blood Money' trilogy, including the original EZ-Elpee produced banger, Trackmasters' sitar-laced sequel featuring Nas and Nature (originally appearing on the soundtrack for the movie Ride), and a lesser-known version of 'Blood Money III' featuring Capone on the chorus.
+The first disc contains the illicit 'Blood Money' trilogy, including the original EZ Elpee produced banger, Trackmasters' sitar-laced sequel with Nas and Nature (originally appearing on the soundtrack for the movie Ride), and a lesser-known version of 'Blood Money III' featuring Capone.

 Victor comes through with his slower, more charismatic flow for the '98: